 False positives can be due to:

-5. Medical contains unknown at the time of testing.
-Fasting, Hypoglycemia, high protein/low carbohydrate diets and diabetics have been known to trick breath tests When someone is on a low carb diet, their body will burn its own fat and produce ketones.
+- Medical conditions unknown at the time of testing.
+Fasting, Hypoglycemia, high protein/low carbohydrate diets and diabetics have been known to trick breath tests.
+When someone is on a low carb diet, their body will burn its own fat and produce ketones.
 Ketones are converted into acetone and a breath test can confuse alcohol with acetone.
 Fasting also causes the body to produce acetone that can fool a breathalyzer.
 Diabetics emit ketones due to their condition, which are often mistaken by breathalyzers.

 Our lawyers will carefully scrutinize each aspect of the FST to ensure that it was administered fairly and we will determine whether extenuating circumstances may exist, calling into question the officer’s interpretation of the FST.

 As previously mentioned, there is room for error with a California DUI breath test.
 You can decline a preliminary alcohol screening breath test (PAS) unless you are under 21 years of age, or are on probation from a previous DUI.
 It is uncommon for police officers to let you know that you do no have to take the PAS test.

 The PAS test is given roadside on a handheld breathalyzer.
 This test is given before the driver is arrested.
 After the driver is arrested, an evidentiary air test on the breathalyzer will also be given.
 This evidentiary air test usually takes place at the police station or possibly a mobile police checkpoint.